MathdudeMan/invisible-drumset/README.md

 ## How It Works

-`drumset_app.exe` outputs a fullscreen window containing the mirrored webcam capture.
+The app outputs a fullscreen window containing the mirrored webcam capture.
 Drum "hits" are determined by calculating the real-time changes in velocity of each extremity (hands and feet) of the user - a good down-up wrist snap should trigger this.

 The app operates between three different states, controlled by screen presence and operation of the corner Power button: